pallets/click/docs/arguments.rst

     @click.command()
     @click.argument('src', nargs=1)
     @click.argument('dsts', nargs=-1)
-    def copy(src, dsts):
+    def copy(src: str, dsts: tuple[str, ...]):
         """Move file SRC to DST."""
         for destination in dsts:
             click.echo(f"Copy {src} to folder {destination}")

-And what it looks like:
+And from the command line:

 .. click:run::

     invoke(copy, args=['foo.txt', 'usr/david/foo.txt', 'usr/mitsuko/foo.txt'])

-.. admonition:: Note on Handling Files.
+.. admonition:: Note on Handling Files

-    This is not how you would handle files and files paths, since it passes them in as strings.
-For more see :ref:`handling-files`.
+    This is not how you should handle files and files paths.
+This merely used as a simple example.
+See :ref:`handling-files` to learn more about how to handle files in parameters.

 Argument Escape Sequences
 ---------------------------